 Since 2016, Patti has been recognized by Chambers USA as a leading lawyer and eminent practitioner in Pennsylvania Insurance law.
 She is described by clients as a "formidable" litigator who provides high-quality advice on sophisticated insurance coverage matters and is well-versed in asbestos and long-tail claims with an impressive roster of carriers on regional and nationwide disputes.

 Since 2005, Patti has been selected in a survey of her peers as a Pennsylvania "Super Lawyer" by Super Lawyers.
-Patti has also been recognized in The Best Lawyers in America for the practice area of Insurance Law.
+Patti has also been recognized in The Best Lawyers in America® since 2019 for the practice area of Insurance Law and in 2024 for the practice area of Litigation - Insurance.

 For the past several years, Patti has been nominated by her peers and named to Who’s Who in Legal for her work in the field of Insurance and Reinsurance.
-She was selected as one of the Top 250 Women in Litigation for her work in the Insurance field.
-In 2016, she was among the 25 women recognized by The Legal Intelligencer as "Top Women In Law."
+In 2023, she was named a Thought Leader as well as Global Leader in Insurance and Reinsurance.
+Previously selected as one of the Top 250 Women in Litigation for her work in the Insurance field, in 2016, she was among the 25 women recognized by The Legal Intelligencer as "Top Women In Law."

 In 2015, Patti was appointed to the inaugural Corporate Council for the Children's Hospital of Philadelphia (CHOP).
 The council is comprised of top executives who serve as advisers and advocates for CHOP, providing strategic insight to strengthen the hospital's partnerships.
 Its members act as public ambassadors for the hospital and are committed to advancing CHOP's research, teaching, clinical priorities, and innovative research initiatives.

-Since 2018, Patti has served as a Co-Chair of the Philadelphia Bar Association’s Large Firm Management Committee.
+From 2018 through 2022, Patti served as a Co-Chair of the Philadelphia Bar Association’s Large Firm Management Committee.

-In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association.
+In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association and is currently serving as its Co-Chair.

 In 2021, Patti was appointed to the Board of Directors of the Committee of Seventy, an independent, non-partisan nonprofit organization which advocates for better government in the City of Philadelphia.
 The Board consists of business, legal and civic leaders.

-Patti is President of the Board of Trustees of the C. Wallace Stuard Sailing Foundation and a current member of the Legal Committee and former Board Member of the Corinthian Yacht Club of Cape May.
+Patti is President of the Board of Trustees of the C. Wallace Stuard Sailing Foundation and a former member of the Board of Directors and Legal Committee of the Corinthian Yacht Club of Cape May.

-Patti has handled pro bono matters for the Homeless Advocacy Project, the Senior Law Center of Philadelphia, and Volunteers for the Indigent (VIP) Tangled Title Program, and recently completed training to handles cases through the Support Center for Child Advocates.
+Patti has handled pro bono matters for the Homeless Advocacy Project, the Senior Law Center of Philadelphia, the Support Center for Child Advocates and Volunteers for the Indigent (VIP) Tangled Title Program.

 Bar and Court Admissions